Last updated October 2018

 Whether it’s long-term backpacking or even a short 2-week holiday, organising an African adventure can seem like a daunting task.
 But don’t worry, I am here to help!

 I started this blog to help people like me, who want to travel to Africa, but who don’t know where to start or maybe just need a bit of reassurance and advice.
-Now, 4 years later the world seems to be taking more of an interest in Africa, something which I am extremely excited about!
+Now, 4 years later the world seems to be taking more of an interest in Africa and more bloggers are venturing that way, something which I am extremely excited about!

 I’m guessing that if you are reading this post, something, somewhere has sparked your interest in travelling Africa.
 Which is awesome and I can pretty much guarantee you will fall in love with the place.